jimneylee/JLNimbusTimeline/README.md

 License
 ==============

-AFNetworking is available under the MIT license.
+NimbusTimeline is available under the MIT license.
 See the LICENSE file for more info.